tesslins/tesslins.github.io/README.md

 # Github page for personal website

-This is the code for my personal Github page.
+This is the code for my personal Github page @ tesslins.com.

 STEPS TO BUILDING THIS
 1. Mess around a bit and try to decide what tech I want to use and how manual I want the set-up to be.
 Admire the theory of using React, yet eventually decide I do not want a giant framework for a tiny site.